pvcnt/accio/docs/accio/usage/workflows.md

 ### Constant value

 You may directly specify the value of an input as a constant by providing a JSON object with a `value` key and the constant as a value.
-Values are specified differently depending on their type.
+Values are specified differently depending on their type, following the specification in the next table.

 | Data type | JSON format |
 |:----------|:------------|